arita37/da/README.md

 ########################################################################
-For module file has LIMITED dependency and logic flow : util_feature.py  :  Input/Outout should be pandas, pandas-like util_model.py :  Input/Output should be numpy
-   util_plot.py   :  Input * mostly numpy or pandas
-   util_date.py : for dates related
+For module file has LIMITED dependency and logic flow : util_feature.py  :  Input/Outout should be pandas, pandas-like util_model.py :  Input/Output should be numpy, all model evaluation related. util_plot.py   :  Input * mostly numpy or pandas util_date.py : for dates related, mostly for pandas processing

 #### Dependencies and usage ###########################################